Dwight Gooden

 Dwight Eugene Gooden (born November 16, 1964), nicknamed "Dr. K" and "Doc", is an American former professional baseball pitcher who played 16 seasons in Major League Baseball (MLB).
 Gooden pitched from 1984 to 1994 and from 1996 to 2000 for the New York Mets, New York Yankees, Cleveland Indians, Houston Astros, and Tampa Bay Devil Rays.
 In a career spanning 430 games, he pitched 2,800 2/3 innings and posted a win–loss record of 194–112, with a 3.51 earned run average (ERA), and 2,293 strikeouts.

 Gooden made his MLB debut in 1984 for the Mets and quickly established himself as one of the league's most talented pitchers; as a 19-year-old rookie, he earned the first of four All-Star selections, won the National League (NL) Rookie of the Year Award, and led the league in strikeouts.
 In 1985, he won the NL Cy Young Award and achieved the pitching Triple Crown, compiling a 24–4 record and a league-leading 1.53 ERA, 268 strikeouts, and 16 complete games.
 The following season, he helped the Mets win the 1986 World Series.

 Gooden remained an effective pitcher in subsequent years, but his career was ultimately derailed by cocaine and alcohol addiction.
 After posting a losing record in each season from 1992 to 1994, Gooden was suspended for the 1995 season after a positive drug test while serving a prior suspension.
 As a member of the Yankees in 1996, Gooden pitched a no-hitter and helped the team on its path to a World Series championship.
 He pitched four additional years for as many teams, but never approached the success of his peak years with the Mets.
-In 2010, Gooden was inducted into the New York Mets Hall of Fame.
+In 2010, Gooden was inducted into the New York Mets Hall of Fame and on April 14, 2024, Gooden's number 16 was retired by the New York Mets.
 Gooden's troubles with addiction continued after his retirement from baseball and resulted in several arrests.
 He was incarcerated for seven months in 2006 after violating the terms of his probation.